CerebralBlue/neuralseekweb/docs/how_to_use/how_to_use.md

 ### IBM cloud

-Visit [https://cloud.ibm.com/catalog/services/neuralseek](https://cloud.ibm.com/catalog/services/neuralseek) for details about NeuralSeek’s available plan, features, and other resources.
+Visit [NeuralSeek catalog in IBM cloud](https://cloud.ibm.com/catalog/services/neuralseek) for details about NeuralSeek’s available plan, features, and other resources.

 ### AWS marketplace

-Visit [https://aws.amazon.com/marketplace/pp/prodview-d7cymwnii2xrq](https://aws.amazon.com/marketplace/pp/prodview-d7cymwnii2xrq) for details about NeuralSeek’s available plan, features, and other resources.
+Visit [NeuralSeek catalog in AWS Marketplace](https://aws.amazon.com/marketplace/pp/prodview-d7cymwnii2xrq) for details about NeuralSeek’s available plan, features, and other resources.

 ## Videos

-- [https://www.youtube.com/@Cerebral_Blue/featured](https://www.youtube.com/@Cerebral_Blue/featured): There are many helpful videos available to learn about NeuralSeek and its features.
+- [NeuralSeek Youtube Channel](https://www.youtube.com/@Cerebral_Blue/featured): There are many helpful videos available to learn about NeuralSeek and its features.

 ## Demos